Jean Rhys: Marriage and family

 In 1919, Rhys married Willem Johan Marie (Jean) Lenglet, a French-Dutch journalist, spy, and songwriter.
 He was the first of her three husbands.
-She and Lenglet lived in Paris, where their baby son died, then lived in Vienna and Budapest before returning to Paris.
-Their daughter was born in 1922.
+She and Lenglet lived in Paris, where their baby son died, then lived in Vienna and Budapest, before returning to Paris.
+Their daughter, Maryvonne Moerman (née Lenglet), was born in Ukkel, Belgium, in 1922.
+Rhys left her two-week old daughter in a clinic at Ukkel when she went to London to procure money.
+It was not until November that she was able to retrieve Maryvonne.
+Refusing to put her daughter up for adoption, the girl was placed in a number of orphanages until she was reunited with her parents in 1927.

 In 1924, the year that the newly named Jean Rhys was discovered and published by the English writer Ford Madox Ford, Lenglet was imprisoned for embezzlement.
-The couple eventually divorced in 1933, but remained loyal to each other's work, while sharing the care of their daughter, Maryvonne.
+The couple eventually divorced in 1933, but remained loyal to each other's work, while sharing care of their daughter.

 The next year, Rhys married Leslie Tilden-Smith, an English agent and editor.
 In 1936, they went briefly to Dominica, the first time Rhys had returned since she had left for school.

-Her brother Owen was living in England, and she took care of some financial affairs for him, making a settlement with a mixed-race woman on the island and Owen's illegitimate children by her.The visit exerted a powerful influence on Rhys's most famous novel, Wide Sargasso Sea.
+Her brother Owen was living in England, and she took care of some financial affairs for him, making a settlement with a mixed-race woman on the island and Owen's illegitimate children by her.

+The visit exerted a powerful influence on Rhys's most famous novel, Wide Sargasso Sea (1966).

-In 1937, Rhys began a friendship with novelist Eliot Bliss (who had adopted that first name in honour of an admired writer).
+In 1937, Rhys began a friendship with novelist Eliot Bliss (who had adopted that first name in honour of an admired writer, T. S. Eliot).
 The two women shared Caribbean backgrounds.
 The correspondence between them survives.
 Rhys also became close to Phyllis Shand Allfrey, whose family also lived in Dominica.

-Rhys and Tilden-Smith lived in London through World War II, while Rhys agonised over the possible fate of her daughter, living in Amsterdam.
-(Maryvonne had joined the Dutch Resistance and married a fellow fighter against Fascism) Tilden-Smith died in 1945.
+Rhys and Tilden-Smith lived in London through World War II, while Rhys agonised over the possible fate of her daughter, who was living in Amsterdam (Maryvonne had joined the Dutch Resistance and married a fellow fighter against fascism).
+Tilden-Smith died in 1945.
 In 1947, Rhys married Max Hamer, a solicitor who was a cousin of Tilden-Smith.
 He was convicted of fraud and imprisoned after their marriage.
-Rhys remained admirably loyal to him throughout, while their lives descended into conditions of extreme poverty, including even the hold of a boat and a horsebox.
+Rhys remained loyal to him throughout, while their lives descended into conditions of extreme poverty, including even the hold of a boat and a horsebox.
 They settled in 1960, in a cottage in Cheriton Fitzpaine, purchased for Rhys by her oldest brother, Edward.
-Max Hamer died in 1966, the year in which Wide Sargasso Sea began a remarkable change in Rhys' fortunes.
+Max Hamer died in 1966, the year in which Wide Sargasso Sea began a remarkable change in Rhys's fortunes.

+Her daughter, now Mrs. Maryvonne Moerman-Lenglet, survived the war.